syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 cell.CellFormat.SamePaddingsAsTable = False

-'Specify the left, right, top and bottom padding of the cell
+'Specifies the left, right, top and bottom padding of the cell

 cell.CellFormat.Paddings.All = 5